 When a dentist or a hygienist sees tooth wear on the neck of the tooth they diagnose it by default as abrasion caused by too vigorous brushing.
+If there are also receding gums on the same teeth as where the tooth wear is, the dentist makes a wrong conclusion easily.
 They recommend softer toothbrush and this silly brushing technique called Bass (it is so silly that I think I am going to dedicate one post entirely to this technique).

 But what if the dentist/hygienist misdiagnosed the tooth wear?
 What if the correct diagnosis was the abfraction?